OpenOCL/deploy/README.txt

 We would there like to ask you (as the user) to have a look at the attributions below, and recognize the work of the used software in OpenOCL, and cite the given papers in academic work.

 You can find the source code of the included software in the folder *third_party*.
-You can find the license information at the top of each source file, or in a LICENSE or README file in directory.
+You can find the license information at the top of the source files, or in a LICENSE or README file in directory.

 Best
 The OpenOCL developers